The 9 Biggest Jaw-Droppers at the 2021 Emmys - E! Online

 However, there were still plenty of moments that left viewers having trouble believing what they just watched.
 After all, with Cedric the Entertainer serving as host, the night got fans talking right from the start, as he and a slew of other stars grabbed the mic to rap new lyrics for late musician Biz Markie's classic anthem "Just a Friend."

-Other television personalities who made their presences known throughout the night were Conan O'Brien, Michaela Coel, Jason Sudeikis and the cast of last year's big winner, Schitt's Creek.
+Other television personalities who made their presences known throughout the night were Kate Winslet, Conan O'Brien, Michaela Coel, Jason Sudeikis and the cast of last year's big winner, Schitt's Creek.

-There were also moments that some viewers didn't appear to love, including The Queen's Gambit co-creator Scott Frank taking his sweet time as he accepted the award for Outstanding Limited Series.
+There were also moments that some viewers didn't appear to love, including The Queen's Gambit co-creator Scott Frank taking his sweet time as he accepted the award for Outstanding Limited Series on behalf of Anya Taylor-Joy and the rest of the cast.

 Keep scrolling to see which 2021 Emmys moments we can't stop thinking about.